Tag Archives: Mulch

-Winter mulching will protect vegetable and other garden beds from the impact of rain and prevent the loss of soil nutrients.
+Winter mulching will protect vegetables and other garden beds from the impact of wind, rain, and snow and prevent the loss of soil nutrients.
 Mulch for winter can be straw, chopped leaves, aged compost, or a cover crop.
-Clearing the garden of debris and weeds and putting mulch in place before winter will make getting the garden re-started [...]
+Clearing the garden of debris and weeds and putting mulch in place before winter will make getting…

 Mulch: Hot Weather Vegetable Garden Protection